MarvinSilcGit/Learning/English/README.md

 2. - [x] Have you ever been to California?
 3. - [ ] <del>Have you ever ran a marathon?</del> Have you ever run a marathon?
 4. - [x] Have you ever spoken to a famous person?
-5. - [x] What's the most beautiful place have you ever visited?
+5. - [ ] <del>What's the most beautiful place have you ever visited?</del> What's the most beautiful place you have ever visited?

 ### 8.2 Answers: